About the Russian, Eurasian & East European Studies Collections

 The Print Collections

-The year 2023 will mark the 120th anniversary of Slavic-language collecting at Columbia University Libraries, and the 77th of the creation of the position of Slavic & East European Librarian.
+The year 2023 marks the 120th anniversary of Slavic-language collecting at Columbia University Libraries, and the 77th of the creation of the position of Slavic & East European Librarian.

-As of June 2021, there were 477,623 records for Columbia’s Russian, Eurasian & East European vernacular-language monographic titles in OCLC.
-This represents 5% of the total print monographic holdings of the Columbia University Libraries as represented in OCLC.
-Holdings in the languages of, and pertaining to, the cultures and countries of East Central Europe and the diverse peoples of the former Soviet Union are among the largest and most comprehensive in North America, and grow at the rate of approximately 11,000 titles each year.
+As of April 2023, the OCLC WorldCat bibliographic database held 545,290 records for Columbia’s Russian, Eurasian & East European vernacular-language materials, in all formats, of which 518,458 were specifically monographic titles.
+This represents approximately 8% of the total print monographic holdings of the Columbia University Libraries as reflected in OCLC.
+Holdings in the languages of, and pertaining to, the cultures and countries of East Central Europe and the diverse peoples of the former Soviet Union are among the largest and most comprehensive in North America, and grow at the rate of approximately 8-10,000 titles each year.

 Geographic Areas Represented